bigwiv/Biopython-cn/chr11.rst

 added), and thus behaves like an ordinary residue.
 Each ``Residue`` object in a ``DisorderedResidue`` object can be uniquely identified by its residue name.
-In the above example, residue Ser 60 would have id °∞SER°± in the ``DisorderedResidue`` object, while residue Cys 60 would have id °∞CYS°±.
+In the above example, residue Ser 60 would have id ‚ÄúSER‚Äù in the ``DisorderedResidue`` object, while residue Cys 60 would have id ‚ÄúCYS‚Äù.
 The user can select the active ``Residue`` object in a ``DisorderedResidue`` object via this id.

 Example: suppose that a chain has a point mutation at position 10,